 Browse through the database to see for yourself.

 - Provide requested product information

 - Submit the complaint

 Upon receipt of your complaint, the CFPB will forward it and any supporting documents, to your loan servicer for review.
 Your servicer generally has up to 15 days to respond.

 During this 15-day waiting period, you can expect to receive email updates from the CFPB.
 However, you are also free to login to the website as often as you like to check on the status of your complaint.

 Another possibility is that, upon reviewing your complaint, the CFPB determines another government agency is better-suited to assist you.
 In that case, they will let you know they have forwarded your information to another agency for review.

-10. Review the response from your loan servicer: Best case scenario, you’re thrilled with the response, which outlines the steps your loan servicer plans to take to resolve the issue to your satisfaction.
-Worst case scenario, you’re disappointed in the response, in which case you can submit a dispute, a process the CFPB will walk you through.
+Best case scenario, you’re thrilled with the response, which outlines the steps your loan servicer plans to take to resolve the issue to your satisfaction.
+Worst case scenario, you’re disappointed in the response, in which case you can submit a new complaint with the CFPB.